 - 8th arrondissement (Champs-Élysées, Triangle d’Or) — palace hotels, luxury shopping, and the highest density of 5-star inventory in the city.

-- 9th arrondissement near Opéra and Galeries Lafayette — central, transit-rich, an enormous range of 3- and 4-star hotels at fairer prices than the 1st.
+- 9th arrondissement near Opéra and Galeries Lafayette — central, transit-rich, a huge range of 3- and 4-star hotels at fairer prices than the 1st.

-- 16th arrondissement (Trocadéro, Passy) — quieter, residential luxury, several hotels with spas and gardens; ideal for travelers who want elegance without the bustle.
+- 16th arrondissement (Trocadéro, Passy) — quieter, residential luxury, several hotels with spas and gardens; ideal if you want elegance without the bustle.

 Areas to think twice about for either format

-Some districts are perfectly safe to visit but less ideal to sleep in for first-time travelers.
-The blocks immediately around Pigalle and Barbès in the 18th, Stalingrad and Jaurès in the 19th, and the streets directly outside Gare du Nord in the 10th are not dangerous but feel rougher at night and have higher rates of pickpocketing.
-Northern Montmartre on the hilltop itself is lovely; the descent toward Boulevard de Rochechouart is the issue.
-For more nuance, see our guide to the safest areas of Paris and the broader breakdown of the best arrondissement.
+Some districts are perfectly fine to visit but less ideal to sleep in on a first trip.
+The blocks right around Pigalle and Barbès in the 18th, Stalingrad and Jaurès in the 19th, and the streets directly outside Gare du Nord in the 10th aren’t dangerous, but they feel rougher after dark and see more pickpocketing.
+The hilltop of Montmartre itself is lovely; the descent toward Boulevard de Rochechouart is where it gets dicey.
+For more nuance, see our guide to the safest areas of Paris and the wider breakdown of the best arrondissement.

 Which Option Fits Your Trip?

-Translating all of the above into a one-glance recommendation, here is how the apartment-versus-hotel call usually breaks down by traveler profile.
-The third column flags the variable that most often flips the decision.
+Boiling all of the above into a one-glance answer, here’s how the apartment-versus-hotel call usually shakes out by traveller type.
+The third column names the single variable that most often flips the decision.

 | Traveler Profile | Recommendation | Decisive Factor |